pascal-my/moodle-local_groupautoenrol/README.md

 - you can choose to enable the plugin in each course
 - you can choose to auto-enrol students in all existing course or specific ones

-Tested with Moodle 2.5, Moodle 2.7 and Moodle 3.0.2
+Tested with Moodle 2.5, Moodle 2.7
 (we did not test it with the others versions but should work with all 2.x)